BHARAT703/SimpleCRUD_V3/README.md

 Sample implementation of CRUD functioanltiy keeping angular 8.0 as front end and API built with .Net core 3.1 as Back end.
 I have used SQL Server for database management.

-# Front end and Basic Ideas about it.
+# Front end Part.

 I have used material theme for front end, to make it visually more better.
 I am still working on it so, I will keep updating this part..

 To Start with on front end side, find folder named `FrontEnd` inside repository. open that in vs code. install all the packages and serve/run it in browser. but before that make sure your API is running well otherwise you will not be able to see any data.

-# Requirements for Back end.
+ Requirements for Back end.

 - I have used VS Code for front end part.

 # Back End API and Basic Ideas about it.